secretgspot/25-cariari.agency/.docs/memory.md

     *   The filtering logic in `filter-store.js` was updated to correctly parse these 'X+' values and handle potential `null`/`undefined` property values by defaulting them to 0 for comparison.
     *   The 'rooms' filter was completely removed.
 *   **Lot Size Filter:** A new text input filter for 'Lot Size' was added to the 'Features' section, allowing users to filter properties by minimum lot size.
+*   **Property Count Display:** The property count display was updated to show both the filtered count and the total count (`{filtered.length} / {data.properties.length}`).
+The total count now dynamically reflects the total number of properties that match both the `active` status and the selected `property_type`.
 *   **Supabase Function for `jsonb` Array Overlaps:** A custom PostgreSQL function `jsonb_array_overlaps` was added to the Supabase database to handle `jsonb` array filtering more robustly.
 This function checks if any elements from a provided text array exist within a `jsonb` array column.
     *   **SQL for Function Creation:**
         ```sql